-Right: The triple glazing on the building's south face guarantees a high level of insulation.
-The sophisticated slat system prevents heating of the building and saves energy that would otherwise be needed for cooling MUSEUM: PLUNGING INTO THE WORLD OF IWC Watch museum For watch devotees and IWC fans, a visit to the company's premises in Schaffhausen has long been an unforgettable and defining experience.
+Right: Triple glazing on the building's south face guarantees a high level of insulation

+Watch museum For watch devotees and IWC fans, a visit to the company's premises in Schaffhausen has long been an unforgettable and defining experience.
 Since 2007, IWC has presented itself to visitors in a completely newly designed watch museum.
 The light-flooded areas on the converted ground floor of the main building - formerly the case and parts manufacturing departments - provide a luxurious and, at the same time, functional setting for over 140 years of company history and over 230 carefully selected exhibits.
+Since 2010, the IWC watch museum has been a member of the Association of Swiss Museums (VMS).
 The tour begins in the West Annexe, where visitors can view original watches from the first 100 years of IWC.
-The pieces on display include valuable rarities from the history of watchmaking, including one of the very first IWC watches of all, an "American" hunter pocket watch with the 1874-calibre Jones movement, or the first Pallweber pocket watches with a digital display from the mid-1880s.
+The pieces on display include valuable rarities from the history of watch-making, including one of the very first IWC watches of all, an "American" hunter pocket watch with the 1874-calibre Jones movement, or the first Pallweber pocket watches with a digital display from the mid-1880s.
 Equally striking are the first Pilot's Watches made in the 1930s and 1940s, especially the Big Pilot's Watch launched in 1940; with a case measuring 55 millimetres in diameter, it is still one of the world's largest wristwatches.
 Multimedia displays and tableaux provide a detailed and multifaceted introduction to the individual pieces.
 Comfortable, lounge-style furniture with audio stations gives interested visitors an opportunity to relax and go with the flow of time as they immerse themselves in an acoustic interpretation of the past and present of luxury mechanical watchmaking.
 The museum's East Annexe provides a suitable home for the IWC watch families created since 1970.
-Visitors here can admire milestones in modern watchmaking such as the first Da Vinci wristwatch to feature the first IWC 2001-calibre quartz movement (Beta 21) or the legendary II Destriero Scafusia.
-IWC is always pleased to welcome interested visitors to its premises in Schaffhausen, but advance notice is essential for groups or factory visits.
-IWC is happy to take your reservation at any time on its website at www.iwc.com.
-Top: The IWC museum is open from Tuesday to Friday from 3.00 to 5.00 pm and on Saturday from 9.00 am to 3.30 pm Left: One of the first IWC wristwatches for men, 1899
+Visitors here can admire milestones in modern Haute Horlogerie such as the first Da Vinci wristwatch to feature the first IWC 2001-calibre quartz movement (Beta 21) or the legendary II Destriero Scafusia.
+IWC is always pleased to welcome interested visitors to its museum, but advance notice is essential for group visits.
+We look forward to receiving your written request to: visit@iwc.com.
+Top: In light-flooded rooms and stylish surroundings, visitors can take an entertaining stroll through 143 years of IWC history Top: The IWC museum is open from Tuesday to Friday from 3.00 to 5.00 pm and on Saturday from 10.00 am to 3.00 pm.
+The museum is closed on Sundays and public holidays